 As a school with a long history and deep roots in the local and global community, we recognize and value the educational partnerships we have formed with various organizations to support our academics, in particular our Global Leadership Program.
 We are extremely proud of these partnerships as they are an acknowledgement from external organizations of the academically rigorous, creative and innovative programming we offer our students.

 UNESCO school, Associated Schools Network

 Pickering College is proud to be a UNESCO school in the international Associated Schools Network.
-UNESCO, which is the acronym for the United Nations Educational Scientific and Cultural Organization - is the organ of the United Nations that promotes peace and collaboration between nations.
+UNESCO, which is the acronym for the United Nations Educational Scientific and Cultural Organization, is the specialized agency of the United Nations that promotes peace and collaboration between nations.
 UNESCO schools are in over 180 countries working collaboratively in support of international understanding, peace, intercultural dialogue, and sustainable development, all values taught at Pickering College.
-As members, Pickering College is able to participate in projects, conferences and special activities with schools worldwide.
+Pickering College was the first independent school in Ontario to become a full member of the Associated Schools Network.
+As members, we are able to participate in projects, conferences and special activities with schools worldwide.

 I-Think, Rotman School of Management at University of Toronto